vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/6_The_Preparation_of_the_Fire.md

 Accord us protection for ever.
 ## 05
 ### a
-Along the eastern quarter do thou advance, wise one;
-Be thou, O Agni, of Agni the harbinger here;
-Illumine with thy radiance all the regions;
-Confer strength on our bipeds and quadrupeds.
 ### b
-Mount ye, with Agni, to the vault,
-Bearing him of the pan in your hands;
-Having gone to the ridge of the sky, to the heaven,
-Do ye eat, mingled with the gods.
 ### c
-From earth have I mounted to the atmosphere;
-From the atmosphere have I mounted to the sky;
-From the ridge of the vault of the sky
-Have I attained the heaven, the light [1].

 ### d
-Going to the heaven, they look not away;
-They mount the sky, the two worlds,
-They who extended, wisely,
-The sacrifice, streaming on every side.
 ### e
-O Agni, advance, first of worshippers,
-Eye of gods and mortals;
-Pressing on in unison with the Bhrgus,
-Let the sacrificers go to heaven, to prosperity.
 ### f
-Night and the dawn, one-minded, but of various form,
-United suckle one child;
-The radiant one shineth between sky and earth;
-The gods, granters of wealth, support Agni.
 ### g
-O Agni, of a thousand eyes [2], of a hundred heads,
-A hundred are thy expirations, a thousand thine inspirations;
-Thou art lord of wealth a thousandfold;
-To thee as such let us pay homage for strength, hail!
 ### h
-Thou art the winged bird, sit on the earth; sit on the ridge of earth; with thy blaze fill the atmosphere, with thy light establish the sky, with thy brilliance make firm the quarters.

 ### i
-Receiving offering, fair of face, O Agni;
-Sit down in front in thine own birthplace, in due order;
-In this higher place,
-O All-gods [3], do ye sit with the sacrificer.
 ### k
-Enkindled, O Agni, shine before us,

-O most youthful, with unfailing beam;
-Ever upon thee strength awaiteth.
-I Let us pay homage to thee in thy highest birth, O Agni;
-Let us pay homage with praises in thy lower abode;
-The place of birth whence thou didst come, to that I offer;
-In thee when kindled they offered the oblations.
 ### m
 That various lovingkindness given to all men,
 Of Savitr the adorable, I choose,